A Computer Forecast of Religion and Atheism. In the United States, the nones have it.

 The nones being people with no organized religion and increasingly no belief in God or a universal spiritual power.
 They have the momentum, attention, and an expectation that in the future they will become a majority of the population, just as they currently are in western Europe, Japan, and China.
 Or so says the Pew Research Religious Landscape Study, which in 2015 found that almost a quarter of Americans profess no religious affiliation.
 Within that group, a third do not believe in God or a higher power of any sort (“nothing in particular,” as the study termed it).
 Both numbers are up from a similar study in 2007, when 16 percent of the country professed no religious affiliation, and 22 percent of these did not believe in God.
 Pew expects the percent of religious Americans will continue to fall.
 Certainly, belief in nothing has market momentum.
 Science is not the Enemy of the Humanities.
 One would think that writers in the humanities would be delighted and energized by the efflorescence of new ideas from the sciences.

 For early Jews and Muslims, religion was law.
 Din means law in Hebrew and religion in Arabic.
 For early Jews, religion was also tribal; for early Muslims, it was universal[i].
+For the Romans, religion was social events, rituals, and festivals –the word religio was a counter to superstitio, and while present in the Roman zeitgeist had no equivalent concept in the Greek-Byzantine East[ii].
+Law was procedurally and mechanically its own thing, and early Christianity, thanks to Saint Augustine, stayed relatively away from the law, and, later, remembering its foundations, had an uneasy relation with it.
 Can religion be based on ritual practice without belief?
 Since the dawn of anthropology, sociology and psychology, religion has been an object of fascination.